y-akbal/Computational_Statistics/Readme.md

-Golabnotebooks for the computational statistics lecture that I will be teaching in 2022 - 2023 Fall semester at TED university.
+Colab notebooks for the computational statistics lecture that I will be teaching in 2022 - 2023 Fall semester at TED university.